AI Pentesting Quickstart¶

 - How It Works

-- Authentication: Configure authentication for scans
+- Authentication: Supported authentication patterns

 - DAST Configuration: API testing configuration options